dispatchrun/wzprof/README.md

 go get github.com/stealthrocket/wzprof@latest
 ```

+### Sampling

+By default, wzprof will by default sample calls with a ratio of 1/19.
+Sampling is used to limit the overhead
+of the profilers but the default rate might not be enough in some cases.
+For short running processes, you might, for exmaple, not want to sample at all.
+To do so, use `-sample 1`.

 ### Run program to completion with CPU or memory profiling

 In those examples we set the sample rate to 1 to capture all samples because the